emtneutrino/races/README.md

 You can move an existing waypoint by selecting it on the waypoint map or in the world, then clicking an empty spot on the waypoint map or in the world where you want to move it.
 Moving a waypoint will move the corresponding blip on the waypoint map and the corresponding checkpoint in the world.

 For multi-lap races, the start and finish waypoint must be the same.
 Select the finish waypoint first (white checkered flag), then select the start waypoint (green checkered flag).
 The start/finish waypoint will become a yellow checkered flag.
+The original finish waypoint will become a blue numbered waypoint.

 You can separate the start/finish waypoint (yellow checkered flag) in one of two ways.
 The first way is by adding a new waypoint.
 The second way is by selecting the start/finish waypoint (yellow checkered flag) first, then selecting the highest numbered blue waypoint.